Kids Health Watch is brought to you by our friends and Magnolia Springs Pediatrics

 Hey guys!
 Today we are gonna talk about a rash that has been popping up on a lot of kids lately and is causing stress for lots of parents.
-That rash is called molluscom contagiosum and is very common.
+That rash is called molluscum contagiosum and is very common.
 All three of my kids have had it and were fine.
+Molluscum are viral-based “bumps” that shows up typically on kids and usually bothers parents more than the child!
 Today we are going to address what molluscom is, how it’s transmitted, the typical course and the treatment approach.